romnoelp/cloudcast/README.md

 ## Features
 - ### Embedding Jitsi Meet with JWT Authentication

-This React component, `JitsiMeet`, demonstrates how to embed a Jitsi Meet video conferencing instance within your application and pass a JWT (JSON Web Token) for authentication.
+This React component, `JitsiMeet`, demonstrates how to embed a Jitsi Meet video conferencing instance within the application and pass a JWT (JSON Web Token) for authentication.

 ```javascript
 const JitsiMeet = ({ roomName }: JitsiMeetProps) => {